 Handbrake is a free video converter that's well known to Mac users, but less famous in the world of Windows.
 It is worth noting that this is still something of an experimental program and it hasn't even reached version 1.0 in its Windows incarnation, but that doesn't mean it should be overlooked.

 Available for Mac, Windows and Linux, Handbrake is a great choice for anyone who works on multiple platforms, but is also great for anyone who is dedicated to Windows.
+It's also worth noting that the Mac version of Handbrake was recently infected with malware, though this problem has now been fixed.

 A slight word of warning: the other programs featured in this roundup have very approachable interfaces, but the same cannot really be said of Handbrake.
 The program is powerful, but utilitarian.